PN066 - Libraries Privacy Notice

 - CCTV video footage of your visit

-- Reading preferences and health/mobility information for users of our Library at Home and Read to Me service
+- Name, contact number, reading preferences, address and health/mobility information for users of our Library at Home service

 - Children’s borrowing details for the Summer Reading Challenge